mooeypoo/dom-word-replacer/README.md

 By default, the wrapper span of every replacement will include the original word that was replaced in the `title` property.
 To disable that feature, set `showOriginalTerm` to false.

+### Keep capitalization and case

+By default, the system will attempt to mimic the same case of the matched word in two cases:
+- Capitalized replacement ('Foo' -> 'Bar')
+- All-caps replacements ('FOO' -> 'BAR')

+All other cases will produce a replacement in all-lower case.

+To avoid automatically capitalizing, you can set the config option `keepSameCase` to false.

 ### Configuration example

 ```js